Camp Dawson (West Virginia)

 Camp Dawson is a West Virginia Army National Guard facility in Preston County, West Virginia.
-It is one of a handful of dedicated military posts operated by the West Virginia National Guard (as opposed to smaller armories), and houses the West Virginia Army National Guard's officer candidate school.
+It is one of a handful of dedicated military posts operated by the West Virginia National Guard (as opposed to smaller armories), houses the West Virginia Army National Guard's officer candidate school.
 It is named in honor of William M.O.
 Dawson, the 12th governor of West Virginia.

 History

 Camp Dawson was established on May 7, 1909, when the West Virginia Legislature authorized the purchase of 196.5 acre of land on Dunkard Bottom along the Cheat River.
 The camp was named in honor of William M. O. Dawson, a native of Preston County, who had just left office as Governor of West Virginia in 1908.
 Troops first trained at Camp Dawson during that summer and continued until the entry of the U.S. into World War I in 1917.
 The camp was not used again until 1928 when it was reestablished as a training site for the West Virginia State Militia, a predecessor organization to the West Virginia National Guard.
 Units trained regularly at the camp until the outbreak of World War II at which time the state government leased the camp for use as a prisoner of war facility.

 Since the original land purchase, six additional tracts have been acquired by the installation bringing the total acreage to 4177.5 acre.
 Training opportunities that are unique to the site and its environs, such as the very rugged local terrain, have attracted U.S Army units and sister military services (both Active and Reserve) for many years.